Quite often, we are in dilemma that using either network monitoring or log management is enough.

 Typically, vendors build network monitoring solutions (NMS) around either log or metrics data.

 You would find a separate tool for network monitoring each of these sources.
-A log monitoring tool wouldn’t have information about server log files.

-Similarly, a log management tool will not track the performance of your application or servers etc. However, many tools available today, offer integration to bridge the gap between the two, but leave some blind spots behind.
+However, many tools available today, offer integration to bridge the gap between the two, but leave some blind spots behind.

 Let us have a deeper look at their differences & significance of network monitoring and log management together.